johnpolacek/team-health-checker/README.md

 > The `sx` prop lets you style elements inline, using values from your theme.
 To use the `sx` prop, add the custom `/** @jsx jsx */` pragma comment to the top of your module and import the `jsx` function.

-Take a look at the [Theme UI Docs](https://theme-ui.com/getting-started) for more.
+Take a look at the [Theme UI Docs](https://theme-ui.com/getting-started) for more, and also get familiar with the [Styled System CSS docs](https://styled-system.com/css/#theme-keys).

 Let’s get started by making a `PageContainer` and `Heading` components that we can use on multiple views in the app.